 The mother’s lawyer relied on a 2003 Ontario Superior Court of Justice Family Court decision, which stated that signatures of the parties to a contract as well as lawyers are required in such an agreement, and that the lack of any of those invalidates the offer.

 However, the court noted some differences between the two cases.
 In the case cited there had not been negotiation between the parties.
 In this case, the mother and father had been deeply involved in negotiations.
 The court stated “Using the ordinarily understood principles of contract law, it is clear to me that there was offer and acceptance and hence a valid and binding agreement,” and further “it is my view that the parties had agreed on all the essential provisions of the contract when the (father) accepted the (mother’s) Offer…In my view, at the time of the (father’s) acceptance, there was a manifest consensus ad idem between the parties on all the material terms of the Agreement.
 This was not conditional upon and subject to the execution of a formal contract.”

 The court determined there was a binding agreement in place based on the offer being accepted by the father.
 The court found no reason to proceed to trial and granted the father’s application for summary judgment.

-At Lex Arbesman Legal, we help families navigate the emotional and stressful times of separation and divorce.
+At NULaw, we help families navigate the emotional and stressful times of separation and divorce.
 Our team can help you make informed decisions through a pragmatic approach that aims to keep your best interests in mind while avoiding high costs and emotional turmoil.
 Please contact us online or call us at 416-481-5604 in order to schedule a consultation today.